10 Steps on How to Plan a Road Trip! Ultimate Guide!

 Now, it's time to plan your travel times, such as when you're leaving one place to arrive somewhere else on time.
 Planning travel times is best accomplished through backward planning.

-Backward planning begins by starting your planning from the time you need to arrive at your destination and working backward through each phase of your road trip planning until you end up at a time when you should load your vehicles and head out.
+Backward planning begins with planning from the time you need to arrive at your destination and working backward through each phase of your road trip until you reach the time when you should load your vehicles and head out.

 Some actions and times to consider when road trip planning are: